artelist/UAS_EDA/README.md

 # UAS_EDA
-EDA practice for 'Kapita Selekta dalam Komputasi' final exam
+EDA practice for 'Kapita Selekta dalam Komputasi's final exam

 ## About Dataset
 This is a copy of Gregory Smith's dataset that I am using to create a practice test for my Introduction to Data Science students.